lmondada/dphil-thesis/content/02_quantum/02_basics.md

 then the total information that is encoded should not be increasing.
 Why however is it impossible to erase some information and thus reduce the total amount of it?
-The answer is reversibility: it is another tenant of quantum physics that every quantum of operation must be undoable, i.e. it must have an inverse operation that recovers the input when applied to the output.
+The answer is reversibility: it is another foundation of quantum physics that every quantum of operation must be undoable, i.e. a computation must have an inverse operation that recovers the input when applied to the output.

 If a quantum operation were thus to erase any information, then there would exist an inverse operation that creates information from nothing!
 The two halves of the no-cloning theorem as we presented it thus state